contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

           UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
           RX packets:8 errors:0 dropped:0 overruns:0 frame:0
           TX packets:8 errors:0 dropped:0 overruns:0 carrier:0
           collisions:0 txqueuelen:0
           RX bytes:648 (648.0 B)  TX bytes:648 (648.0 B)
 / # exit
 ```

-All traffic to/from this container is Port-NATed to the host's IP (on eth0).
+All traffic to and from this container is port-NATed to the host's IP (on eth0).
 The Port NATing on the host is done using iptables, which can be seen as a
-MASQUERADE rule for outbound traffic for `172.17.0.0/16`
+MASQUERADE rule for outbound traffic for `172.17.0.0/16`:

 ```
 $ vagrant@tutorial-node1:~$ sudo iptables -t nat -L -n
 ```

-# Chapter 2: Multi-host networking
+## Chapter 2: Multi-Host Networking

-There are many solutions, like Contiv, Calico, Weave, Openshift, OpenContrail, Nuage,
+There are many products that provide solutions for multi-host container networking.
-VMWare, Docker, Kubernetes, Openstack that provide solutions to multi-host
+These include Contiv, Calico, Weave, Openshift, OpenContrail, Nuage, VMWare, Docker,
-container networking.
+Kubernetes, and Openstack.
 In this section we examine Contiv and Docker overlay solutions.

-#### Multi-host networking with Contiv
+### Multi-Host Networking with Contiv
-Let's use the same example as above to spin up two containers on the two different hosts
+Create two containers on the two different hosts.
+This requires three steps.

-#### 1. Create a multi-host network
+First, do the following to create and examine a new virtual network called `contiv-net`:

 ```
 vagrant@tutorial-node1:~$ netctl net create --subnet=10.1.2.0/24 contiv-net